-The Audit Committee and Risk Management currently comprises Non-Executive Director Mr Vikas Jain (Chairman of the Committee), independent Non-Executive Chairman of the Board Mr Stephen Gethin and Mr Atmavireshwar Sthapak (as Committee members).
-Their gualifications and experience are stated in the Company's latest Annual Report.
+The Audit Committee and Risk Management currently comprises Non-Executive Director Mr Vikas Jain (Chairman of the Committee), independent Non-Executive Chairman of the Board Mr Stephen Gethin (as a Committee member) and Mr Atmavireshwar Sthapak.
+Their qualifications and experience are stated in the Company's latest Annual Report.

-The Audit and Risk Management Committee Charter sets out the purpose, key responsibilities, composition, membership and powers of the Committee.
-The Committee's audit function includes reviewing and approving the audited annual and auditor-reviewed halfyearly financial reports, reviewing the performance of the auditor and oversight of the appointment or removal of the external auditor from office.
-Under its risk management function, the Committee reviews and monitors major legal compliance issues and ensures that a risk management framework is in place and is being properly implemented.
+The Audit and Risk Management Committee Charter sets out its purpose, key responsibilities, composition, membership and powers of the Committee.
+The Committee's audit function includes reviewing and approving the audited annual and auditor-reviewed half-yearly financial reports, reviewing the performance of the auditor and oversight of the appointment or removal of the external auditor from office.
+Under its risk management function, reviews and monitors major legal compliance issues and ensures that a risk management framework is in place and is being implemented correctly.
 The Committee makes recommendations to the Board within its areas of responsibility.